Machine Learning in Orbit Estimation: a Survey: Orbit Prediction

-This hybrid approach, that uses a ML algorithm to error correct a physics-based model is by far the most common, and various neural network architectures have been leveraged for this purpose.
-Under the same hybrid SGP4 approach, four independent works show that Convolutional Neural Networks (CNN) \cite{Pihlajasalo2018}, Feed-Forward Neural Networks (FNN) \cite{San-Juan2018}, Recurrent Neural Networks (RNN)~\cite{Curzi2022} and Long-Short Term Memory (LSTM) \cite{Salleh2021} can be used to improve SGP4 orbit prediction.
-Using a Gradient Boosting Decision Tree (GBDT) and a CNN, Li et al. \cite{Li2021,Li2020} improved by more than 75\% the along-track direction prediction for five satellites in LEO and GEO.
+This hybrid approach that uses an ML algorithm to correct the error in an orbit propagator, such as the SGP4, is the most common.
+Various neural network architectures have been leveraged for this purpose.
+Under the same hybrid SGP4 approach, four independent works show that Convolutional Neural Networks (CNN)~\cite{Pihlajasalo2018}, Feed-Forward Neural Networks (FNN)~\cite{San-Juan2018}, Recurrent Neural Networks (RNN)~\cite{Curzi2022}, and Long-short Term Memory (LSTM)~\cite{Salleh2021} can be used to improve SGP4 Orbit Prediction.
+Using a Gradient Boosting Decision Tree (GBDT) and a CNN, Li et al.~\cite{Li2021,Li2020} improved by more than 75\% the along-track direction prediction for five satellites in LEO and GEO.
 All of this work has been done under the same data regimen, in particular using publicly available satellite data from the International Laser Ranging System (ILRS) as the ground truth and using a set of TLEs for a limited number of satellites as the training data.
-Two yet to achieve goals in this line of research is a generalisation of the machine learning models to unseen RSOs (which Peng and Bai refers as a type III generalisation \cite{Peng2018b}), so that a machine learning model is not developed for each RSO, and the use of exogenous variables outside of the TLE information.
+Two goals remain unaddressed in this research: the inclusion of exogenous variables in addition to TLE information and the generalization of machine learning models to unknown RSOs (referred to as type III generalization by Peng and Bai~\cite{Peng2018b}).
+This would allow a single Machine Learning model to be used instead of creating a separate model for each RSO.

 As mentioned before, two error sources exist in Orbit Prediction, and therefore two lines of work could be developed to enhance a physics-based model.
 The previously shown work focus is on correcting numerical errors and observational errors that occur when using simplifying assumptions, particularly the limited SGP4 propagator.
-A different approach is on the use of ML to improve our knowledge of the Earth, space and RSOs and thus obtaining a more exact model of reality.
+A different approach is on using ML to improve our knowledge of the Earth, space, and RSOs, thus obtaining a more exact model of reality.